 We have always told parents that learning an instrument is primarily done at home.
 Students must practice in order to be prepared for class.
 When students prepare to the best of their abilities, teachers are then able to work with the students in class to reinforce what they are doing well and to correct and help with the challenging aspects of the music at hand.
-We feel our temporary online classes will help and motivate students in their efforts to learn how to play.
-Our online classes are designed to build on their practice skills so they create a strong musical foundation.
+We feel our “live”online classes will help and motivate students in their efforts to learn how to play, especially when they are doing all of this with their friends and classmates.

 The only missing piece is our “live” performances but these will come back.
 In the meantime, we are developing how to create and produce performances online.
 Students will have the opportunity to do projects as a team, their class, which will include the recording aspect of music.
 This is very exciting.
 Again, we all feel “live” with an audience is the best, but the recording element allows us to reach out to an even broader audience.
 Imagine over the holidays sending out a video montage to relatives and friends of your child performing with their classmates dressed up in the colors of the season.